“They made her this poster child for this mainstream body pos movement.”

-The high worship category is described as “overidentifying with a celebrity," amd this where stans reside.
-The word Stan originates from rapper Eminem’s song about an obsessive fan.
-The song describes a crazed fan who drives himself and his pregnant girlfriend off a bridge because Eminem won’t respond to him.
+The high worship category is described as “overidentifying with a celebrity," and this is where stans reside.
+The word Stan originates from rapper Eminem’s song about an obsessive fan who drives himself and his pregnant girlfriend off a bridge because Eminem won’t respond to him.
 In its colloquial usage, the word Stan elucidates the toxicity of celebrity worship culture.

 “Don’t give ‘em too much you.
 Don’t let ‘em take your soul,” J. Cole advised on his song “January 28th.”
 In this line, he was talking about how celebrities have to preserve parts of themselves, else their fanbases will take their souls.
 Then, social media makes it no easier.